DFE-Digital/dfe-job-descriptions/Interaction Designers/InteractionDesigner.md

 **Stage Two - The Portfolio**

-From receiving sift results, you will have [timeframe] to submit your portfolio.
-This is anticipated to take place in [month]

-Your portfolio should contain 3-4 relevant case studies that demonstrate your interaction design experience.
-Your portfolio will be assessed on:
+If successful on the above stage, you will be contacted to send your portfolio that demonstrates your interaction design experience.

-* the ways you have developed or improved digital services, to better meet the needs of users
-* how you have implemented human-centric design methodologies into your design
-* your approach to problem-solving and the way you demonstrate the rationale behind design decisions
-* examples of how your designs take accessibility requirements into account
+Your portfolio will be assessed on the essential criteria.

-* if your portfolio meets the requirements, you will be invited to interview.
+If your portfolio meets the requirements, you will be invited to interview.

 **Stage Three - The Interviews**

+The interview will include two parts:
+* 10 minutes presentation of one of the case studies from your portfolio demonstrating your design thinking approach and technical skills against the essential criteria for the role.
-The interview will be a blended approach based on technical and experience questions.
-The experience questions will be aligned to the essential criteria.
+*	you will be asked experience and technical skills questions aligned to the essential criteria.
-In the interview, you will be asked to deliver a presentation on one of the case studies from your portfolio.

 Interviews are expected to take place in [date here].